ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.2 Virus Scan
 The system performs the virus scan in two different stages, which are listed below:
-1. Performs virus scan on the packet when the packet is received from Registration Client and move it to DMZ file system.
+1. When the packet is received from a Registration Client, the system performs virus scan of that packet and moves to the DMZ file system.
    * Refer to [**virus scan**](#311-sanity-check) of Sanity Check.
-2. Performs virus scan when the packet is picked from the DMZ file system to store the packet in packet store.
+2. When the packet is picked from the DMZ file system, the system performs virus scan of that packet and store the packet in packet store.
 Refer below for the process:
    * Fetches the packet from DMZ file system.
    * Sends the byte array of the encrypted packet to the virus scanner.
    * If the virus scanner finds a virus, then the system rejects the request.